COMP2116-Ma-Mario-Game-Game/FoxsTale/README.md

 ### Task List

-- Task #1 Main character can move horizontally
+- Task #1 Main character can horizontally
    Requirements:
    We should be able to control the character to move horizontally.
 A ground object should be provided to make such movement testable.